bobkatla/beam/docs/users.rst

 **Install Java**

-BEAM requires Java 1.8 JDK / JRE to be installed.
+BEAM requires Java 1.8 JDK.
 If a different version of java is already installed on your system, please upgrade the version to 1.8.
-See this `link <https://www.java.com/en/download/help/version_manual.xml>`_ for steps to check the current version of your JRE.
+See this `link <https://www.oracle.com/java/technologies/javase-jdk8-downloads.html>`_ for steps to check the current version of your JDK.

 If java is not already installed on your system , please follow this `download manual <https://www.java.com/en/download/manual.jsp>`_ to install java on your system.